The Napa Wine Project

 On Sunday morning September 27, 2020, the first report of a fire burning on upper North Fork Crystal Springs Road (Cakebread’s Dancing Bear Vineyard) was called in at 350am.
 The next few days the fire spread rapidly through parts of the actual valley floor eventually causing fires in the Mayacamas mountains including in the Spring Mountain sub appellation.
 By the time the fires had finished burning nearly 20 Napa wineries sustained significant damage including many on Spring Mountain.

-Long time vineyard manager Ron Rosenbrand (son of former winemaker at Beaulieu Vineyard Theo Rosenbrand) lives on the property and through his own efforts and of the fire departments of Burbank, Malibu and San Luis Obispo – was able to save the lower property including the Miravelle Mansion and the winery.
+Long time vineyard manager Ron Rosenbrand (son of former winemaker at Beaulieu Vineyard Theo Rosenbrand) lived on the property at the time and through his own efforts and of the fire departments of Burbank, Malibu and San Luis Obispo was able to save the lower property including the Miravelle Mansion and the winery.
 The fire burned right up to the mansion even the palm trees were burned.
 Remarkably the old carriage house near the winery did not burn despite the fire burning through vineyards all the way to the edge of the structure and even burning through a small portion of the exterior on the second floor.
 It is somewhat of a miracle that this building remains intact.

 Looking back a year after this fire, about 50% of their vineyards were ultimately destroyed.
+A herd of goats has since been introduced to the property, rotating around the property, helping to keep chaparral to a minimum.

 Terroir/Winemaking